WISCAD/wiscad/projects/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Projects

+Our research interests span machine learning for better chip design, design automation for better machine learning including in distributed settings with edge devices, all aspects of IC-CAD including high-level design and layout synthesis, and hardware security.
 In recent years, we have been using explainable machine learning to improve computer-aided design for Integrated Circuits.
 Browse our current and past research projects.
-Download source codes and data.

 {% include tags.html tags="publication, resource, website" %}